oycar/minus-plus/Example/Journals/more_examples.md

 ```

 Yet another possibility is for exempt income which is not subject to taxes at all;
-this can be classified as being paid to an account in class _INCOME.EXEMPT_,
+this can be classified as being paid to an account in class **INCOME.EXEMPT**,
 the leaf name is not linked (so any unique leaf name could be used)
 ```
-2009 Jun 30,   INCOME.EXEMPT:EXEMPT.LLC.ASX,      LLC.DUE,          53.97,     [T], # LLC Non-Assesable, no impact on cost base
+2009 Jun 30,   INCOME.EXEMPT:EXEMPT.LLC.ASX,      LLC.DUE,          53.97,     [T], # LLC Non Assessable, no impact on cost base
 ```